 Doesn’t put its best foot forward

 Despite its strengths, the Amazfit GTS would be much easier to recommend had it not gotten the step tracking wrong.

 Step tracking, possibly the most crucial and used function in an inexpensive fitness watch, is more than a tad off on the GTS.
 I once woke up at 6AM with 50 steps registered on my watch.
-On another instance, I woke up to 300 steps accounted for by the watch.
-No, I wasn’t sleep walking — and just to be safe, I checked with my partner to confirm.
+In another instance, I woke up to 300 steps accounted for by the watch.
+No, I wasn’t sleepwalking — and just to be safe, I checked with my partner to confirm.